Take Five (revue)

 Take Five was a musical revue performed in 1957.
 Its songs included "Witchcraft" by Michael Brown, performed by Gerry Matthews.

+Jonathan Tunick was credited as a co-composer, and Stephen Sondheim and Julius Monk also participated.

 (There is a different song, also entitled "Witchcraft", not associated with this revue.
-It was performed by Frank Sinatra, and was written by Cy Coleman.
-Jonathan Tunick was credited as a co-composer, and Stephen Sondheim and Julius Monk also participated.)
+It was performed by Frank Sinatra, and was written by Cy Coleman).